Aug 16, 2023 | Native Hope

 "When you have large events like this, there's a criminal element, and we've experienced in the past some child predators out and about in the community.
 We've taken it upon ourselves in law enforcement to do certain operations really to protect children." – South Dakota Attorney General Marty Jackley

-In the past few years:
+In the past few years alone:

 - There were 30 federal sex trafficking cases in South Dakota between 2009-2014.

 - 9 arrests were associated with the 2013 Sturgis rally.

 - 5 indictments came from the 2014 Sturgis rally.

 - 8 arrests were made during the 2016 Sturgis rally.

 - 9 arrests were made during the 2017 Sturgis rally.

 - 6 arrests were made during the 2018 Sturgis rally.